 Loan Officer, Community Housing Fund

-Mandie joins the Community Housing Fund after 12 years with Federal Home Loan Bank Seattle.
-Her work at FHLB fostered a passion for supporting access to affordable housing.
-During that time she oversaw the disbursement of over $10 million in grants to thousands of low-to-moderate-income homebuyers.
-Mandie also volunteered with a variety of groups delivering housing and human services in Seattle.
-Prior to her work in affordable housing, she worked with Seattle Children’s Theatre.
-She is a native of Washington County, having graduated from Forest Grove High School, and holds a Bachelor’s degree from Whitman College in Walla Walla.
+Mandie joined the Community Housing Fund in 2017 after 12 years with Federal Home Loan Bank Seattle (Seattle Bank), the last seven of which were spent with the Community Investment Department.
+During her tenure with the Seattle Bank she oversaw the disbursement of over $10 million in grants to thousands of low-to-moderate-income homebuyers, as administrator of the Home$tart program, as well as approving dozens of discounted loans to commercial and private entities working in partnership to produce affordable housing and community/economic development projects, through the CIP program.
+She also worked with the Seattle Bank’s Affordable Housing Program, the largest source of private funding for affordable housing development and preservation in the country.
+Prior to her work in affordable housing, she worked with Seattle Children’s Theatre and was a founding member of the small fringe theatre company Sirens, in Seattle.
+She is a native of Washington County, having graduated from Forest Grove High School, and holds a Bachelor’s degree in Theatre from Whitman College in Walla Walla.

 Hong is serving as CHF’s Technology Consultant during 2016-17 through the Social Venture Program.
 Hong has an impressive career history in high tech—including over 15 years with Intel, as well as Senior Director and engineering work with a number of other companies small and large.
 He created and operated start-ups.
 He also has over 100 granted and pending patents, .
 Hong holds Bachelor’s and Master’s degrees in electrical engineering from Washington State University.